omnsight/omniscent-library/README.md

-# Omnidl
+# OmniLib

-Omnidl hosts the data models and service definitions for all Omnisciens services, defining the contracts between services and the data models for backend services and ArangoDB.
+OmniLib hosts the data models and service definitions for all Omnisciens services, defining the contracts between services and the data models for backend services and ArangoDB.

 ## Directory Structure